afbjorklund/go-test-report/README.md

   -h, --help            help for go-test-report
-  -o, --output string   the HTML output file (default "test_report.html") -s, --size string     the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string    the title text shown in the test report (default "go-test-report") -v, --verbose         while processing, show the complete output from go test
+  -o, --output string   the HTML output file (default "test_report.html") -s, --size string     the size (in pixels) of the clickable indicator for test result groups (default "24") -x, --testdox         display test names as sentences using testdox -t, --title string    the title text shown in the test report (default "go-test-report") -v, --verbose         while processing, show the complete output from go test